Kill Switch (The X-Files): Plot

-At a diner in Washington, D.C., a man tries to access files on a laptop computer, but is repeatedly denied.
+At a diner in Washington, D.C., a man tries to access files over the internet with a laptop computer, but is repeatedly denied.
 Meanwhile, several drug dealers receive anonymous phone calls about the whereabouts of their competitors; they are told that they are at the same diner.
 Two U.S. Marshals receive a similar phone call about an escaped prisoner.
 The drug dealers arrive in pairs as the man attempts to gain access to the files.
 Just as he does, the two Marshals appear and a shootout ensues.

 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) arrive and identify the bodies of the drug dealers.
 Mulder also identifies the man with the laptop as Donald Gelman, "a Silicon Valley folk hero" who aspired to create an artificial intelligence.
 Mulder takes Gelman's laptop and finds a CD inside.
-When he puts it into the car stereo, it plays "Twilight Time" by The Platters.
+When he puts it into the car stereo, it plays "Twilight Time" by The Platters while making the car's lighting blink to the rhythm.
 However, the agents take it to the Lone Gunmen, who discover that the disc contains a large quantity of encrypted data.
 The trio, however, are unable to decrypt it.
 Upon Scully's suggestion, they access Gelman's e-mail account and find a message sent by someone named Invisigoth, saying that someone named David is missing.

 The message contains a BIC code for an intermodal shipping container, which Mulder and Scully locate.
 When they approach it, a woman uses a electroshock weapon on the agents and attempts to flee but is captured by Scully.
 The container turns out to be full of state-of-the-art computer equipment.
 The woman, the "Invisigoth" (Kristin Lehman) they've been looking for, warns the agents that a laser-armed Defense Department satellite has pinpointed their location.
 They quickly leave the area as the container is destroyed, supposedly by a "Particle Beam" shot from a defense satellite.
 The agents bring Invisigoth to meet the Lone Gunmen.
 Invisigoth, whose real name turns out to be Esther Nairn, tells the agents and the Lone Gunmen that Gelman succeeded in creating an artificial intelligence.
 She reveals that once the AI locates an enemy, it destroys them using the satellite.
 According to Esther, Gelman was creating "Kill Switch", a virus that could destroy the AI.
 However, the AI learned of Gelman's plans and killed him by luring the drug dealers and the police to the diner.
 The only way to destroy the AI is to find the computer on which it is stored.
 It turns out that David is Esther's friend, and also worked with Gelman.